 complete the CCES on line anti-doping education courses “True Sport Clean” and “Sport Canada - Athlete Assistance Program” at the beginning of each new carding cycle.
 Failure to do so will result in AAP payments being kept on hold until this requirement is satisfied;

-provide the National Program Coach or his or her designate either in person or by mail sent to the National Office, with an individualized National Team Program Competition and Training Plan and other appropriate information that Curling Canada may request.
+provide the National Team Program Manager or his or her designate either in person or by mail sent to the National Office, with an individualized National Team Program Competition and Training Plan and other appropriate information that Curling Canada may request.
 The completed Plan shall be submitted along with the signed Athlete Agreement and shall be subject to Curling Canada’s approval;

 submit a request to Curling Canada for approval of any desired changes to the National Team Program Competition and Training Plan one month in advance of the proposed change;